-Finally, we also discerned error in the circuit court's balancing of Jocelyn's and Joshua's respective interests.
+Finally, we also discerned error in the circuit court's balancing of Jocelyn and Joshua's respective interests.
 To start, regarding the first Rooks factor, we noted that the circuit court did not elaborate on its finding that the parties "were on an equal footing" despite the fact that Jocelyn desired to use the pre-embryo, an interest which the Rooks court found to be weightier than mere donation.
-Id. at 495 (citing Rooks, 429 P.3d at 593).
-With respect to the second Rooks factor, we considered the circuit court's focus on Jocelyn's physical ability to go through the IVF process again to be misplaced and emphasized that the correct inquiry is not whether pregnancy through other means is theoretically possible, but whether it is "reasonable in the particular circumstances of the case."
+Id. at 495.
+With respect to the second

+Rooks factor, we considered the circuit court's focus on Jocelyn's physical ability to go through the IVF process again to be misplaced and emphasized that the correct inquiry is not whether pregnancy through other means is theoretically possible, but whether it is "reasonable in the particular circumstances of the case."
 Id.
-Finally, on the third Rooks factor, we noted that the circuit court had seemingly discounted Jocelyn's testimony that the parties undertook IVF with the understanding that each pre-embryo would be given a chance at life, a point which bore directly on the parties' original reasons for undergoing IVF.
+Finally, on the third Rooks factor, we noted that the circuit court had seemingly discounted Jocelyn's testimony that the parties undertook IVF with the understanding that each pre-embryo would be given a chance at life, a point which directly bore on the parties' original reasons for undergoing IVF.
 Id. at 496.